Skip to main content

 Diversity

 The label on a bottle of probiotics will tell you which strains of bacteria the capsules contain.
 Look for probiotics that have five to 10 different strains.
 The most widely studied types of probiotics include Lactobacillus acidophilus and Bifidobacterium species.
 These strains of probiotics have been shown in more studies to help stabilize the microbiome and keep it healthy compared to other probiotic strains.
-If you’re considering adding a probiotic supplement to your daily regime, consult your provider first about what type of diversity you need.
+If you’re considering adding a probiotic supplement to your daily regimen, consult your provider first about what type of diversity you need.

 Dose